MelanieLinares/portfolio-new/site/content/post/new-launching-stay-onlines-10-000-eu-product-website-with-improved-information-architecture-in-mind.md

   time.
 Stay Online wanted a dedicated website to funnel in EU-specific orders before planning a merged site in the future.
 This site would need to reduce the strain on Sales team members and increase international orders.

-  **The goal:**

-  Prioritize content and global UX patterns to create a site that increase sales and meets international standards.
 typed_list:
   - type: fifty_fifty
     background: Blank